 - 1 teaspoon pepper

-Bring stock, quinoa, green beans, 1/2 teaspoon salt, oregano, garlic, and red pepper flakes to a boil.
-Reduce heat to a simmer and cover.
+- Preparing on the stove: Bring 2 cups stock, quinoa, 1/2 teaspoon salt, oregano, garlic, and red pepper flakes to a boil.
+Reduce heat to low and cover.
 Cook for 15 minutes, or until quinoa has absorbed liquid.
-Allow quinoa to cool slightly for about 5 minutes, if desired.

-In small bowl, combine the juice and zest of a lemon with 1 teaspoon salt, pepper, capers, and olive oil.
-Pour over quinoa and toss together.
+- In small bowl, combine the juice and zest of a lemon with 1 teaspoon salt, pepper, capers, and olive oil.